YƐMA WO AKWAABA!

 FOUNDER

-I’m Stephen Awiba, popularly known here as YAW.
+My name is Stephen Awiba.
+You may know me here as Tikya Yaw.
 I am the founder of LEARNAKAN.

-Beyond acquiring the language from home as a child, I have also had the opportunity of studying it as a school subject at both the basic and high school levels.
-Again, my love for the workings of the language saw me pursuing a degree in Linguistics at the University of Ghana, taking a number of Akan-related courses.
-In 2014, I moved to Norway to pursue an MPhil in English Linguistics and Language Acquisition at the Norwegian University of Science and Technology, graduating in 2016 with a thesis on humour in Akan dramatic discourse.
+In addition to acquiring the language from home as a child, I studied Akan as a school subject at both the basic and senior high school levels.
+My interest in how the language works later led me to pursue a Bachelor’s degree in Linguistics at the University of Ghana, where I took several Akan-related courses.
+In 2014, I moved to Norway to study for an MPhil in English Linguistics and Language Acquisition at the Norwegian University of Science and Technology, graduating in 2016 with a thesis on humour in Akan dramatic discourse.

 Which Dialect of Akan?

-At the moment, all lessons on this website and on our YouTube channel, contents of all our books, as well as all entries of our online dictionary are on the Asante Twi dialect of the Akan language.
-Asante Twi is the most-spoken dialect of the Akan language.
-It is our ambition to broaden the scope in the future by bringing in other tutors to teach other popular dialects of Akan.
+At the moment, all lessons on this website and on our YouTube channel, the contents of our books, and all entries in our online Twi dictionary are based on the Asante Twi dialect of Akan.
+Asante Twi is the most widely spoken dialect of the Akan language.